containers/podman/docs/podman-create.1.md

 `/proc/sys/net/ipv4/ip_local_port_range`.
 To find the mapping between the host ports and the exposed ports, use `podman port`.

-**--pull**=*true*|*false*

-When the flag is enabled, attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
-Raise an error if the image is not in any listed registry and is not present locally.

-If the flag is disabled (with --pull=false), do not pull the image from the registry, use only the local version.

-Default is *false*

 **--pull-always**=*true*|*false*

 Pull the image from the first registry it is found in as listed in registries.conf.